avisadius/Archlinux-update-script/README.md

 sudo chmod +x shutdown.sh

-type update.sh reboot.sh or shutdown.sh (depend which one suit you)
+type ./update.sh ./reboot.sh or ./shutdown.sh (depend which one suit you)

 fill in the password and wait for the script executable